mdbauer/my-site/content/publication/signaling/index.md

 +++
-title = "Term Premia and Inflation Uncertainty: Empirical Evidence from an International Panel Dataset: Comment" date = 2014-01-01 draft = false
+title = "The Signaling Channel for Federal Reserve Bond Purchases" date = 2014-09-01 draft = false featured = true

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Michael D. Bauer", "Glenn D. Rudebusch", "Jing Cynthia Wu"]
+authors = ["Michael D. Bauer", "Glenn D. Rudebusch"]

 # Publication type.
 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "American Economic Review" publication_short = ""
+publication = "*International Journal of Central Banking*" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Term premia implied by maximum likelihood estimates of affine term structure models are misleading because of small-sample bias.
-We show that accounting for this bias alters the conclusions about the trend, cycle, and macroeconomic determinants of the term premia estimated in Wright (2011).
-His term premium estimates are essentially acyclical, and often just parallel the secular trend in long-term interest rates.
-In contrast, bias-corrected term premia show pronounced countercyclical behavior, consistent with theoretical and empirical arguments about movements in risk premia." abstract_short = ""
+abstract = "Previous research has emphasized the portfolio balance effects of Federal Reserve bond purchases, in which a reduced bond supply lowers term premia.
+In contrast, we find that such purchases have important signaling effects that lower expected future short-term interest rates.
+Our evidence comes from a model-free analysis and from dynamic term structure models that decompose declines in yields following Federal Reserve announcements into changes in risk premia and expected short rates.
+To overcome problems in measuring term premia, we consider bias-corrected model estimation and restricted risk price estimation.
+In comparison with other studies, our estimates of signaling effects are larger in magnitude and statistical significance." abstract_short = ""

 # Featured image thumbnail (optional)